redhat-openshift-ecosystem/openshift-preflight/docs/RECIPES.md

 `PFLT_LOGFILE` environment variables.
 Then we bind host volumes to these locations so that the data will be preserved when the container completes (the container will be deleted after completion due to the `--rm` flag).
-We also make the assumption that the user would like to submit results to Red Hat; meaning `PFLT_CERTIFICATION_PROJECT_ID`, `PFLT_PYXIS_API_TOKEN` and `PFLT_DOCKERCONFIG` need to be provided. **Note:** The docker config provided to the `PFLT_DOCKERCONFIG` environment should be from the following command:
+We also make the assumption that the user would like to submit results to Red Hat; meaning `PFLT_CERTIFICATION_COMPONENT_ID`, `PFLT_PYXIS_API_TOKEN` and `PFLT_DOCKERCONFIG` need to be provided. **Note:** The docker config provided to the `PFLT_DOCKERCONFIG` environment should be from the following command:
 `podman login --username [USERNAME] --password [PASSWORD] --authfile ./temp-authfile.json [REGISTRY]`